 Succulent pieces of mutton in a rich gravy made with lots of fried onions, ginger, garlic, yoghurt and whole spices.
 This mutton korma is as authentic as it gets!

-- 1.3 lbs or 600 grams lamb on bone, cut into small sized chunks
+- 1.2 lbs or 500 grams mutton or lamb, bone-in, cut into small sized pieces

 - 2 medium red onions, sliced finely